 With BusMaster open, select ‘Tools’, then ‘CAN DBF Editor’, then ‘New’ to start your own CANdb, as shown above.
 Give it a descriptive name and save it somewhere you’ll find it again.
 Personally I try to save all my BusMaster files in one folder for each configuration I create.

 Once the new database is saved, you’ll want to start adding messages, to do this right click on the database name and select ‘New Message’.

-Next enter the message details.
+Next, enter the message details.
 You can give the message any name you like, but it really needs to describe the module that is sending it.
 In this case, we will call it ‘FCDIM_a’.
 As we already know that the FCDIM sends data on multiple messages, we need to give it a suffix.
-I like to give alphabet suffixes, rather than numbers, and I will start with ‘_a’ being the lowest address.
+I like to give alphabet suffixes rather than numbers, and I will start with ‘_a’ being the lowest address.
 Remember that list from the Excel filter?
-The lowest value was ‘0x278’ so this becomes our message ID.
-We also saw in the Excel that the length of the message was 8 bytes, so we can enter that too.
+The lowest value was ‘0x278’, so this becomes our message ID.
+We also saw in Excel that the length of the message was 8 bytes, so we can enter that too.

-We can build up our CANdb to include the nine addresses we have identified as having come from the FCDIM.
-At the moment we have only given the message a name and have not identified signals within it, but we will cover this in a later topic.
+We can build up our CANdb to include the nine addresses we have identified as coming from the FCDIM.
+At the moment, we have only given the message a name and have not identified signals within it, but we will cover this in a later topic.

 Associating our CANdb in BusMaster

-Within the BusMaster we can make use of this database by associating it with the configuration, as shown above.
-Once the ‘dbf’ file is linked in BusMaster, we will automatically start to see the address of known module replaced with its name.
+Within the BusMaster, we can use this database by associating it with the configuration, as shown above.
+Once the ‘dbf’ file is linked in BusMaster, we will automatically start to see the address of the known module replaced with its name.